NAlexPear/savvy/_posts/2016-08-26-the-dangers-of-getting-sassy.md

 }
 {% endhighlight %}

 For anybody on Team JavaScript, this `for`-loop should be cause for a sigh of relief.
-Not only should this setup look familiar for anyone with the basics of a modern programming language under their belt, but it should eliminate what could be _hundreds_ of lines of CSS (depending on the number of columns needed).
+Not only should this setup look familiar for anyone with the basics of a modern programming language under their belt, but it should eliminate what could be _hundreds_ of lines of CSS to maintain by hand (depending on the number of columns needed).
+The output is exactly the same as the "by-hand" example, but the development life-cycle is considerably more zen.
 If you've never seen SASS before, here's a quick breakdown of what's happening:

 1. in line 1, `@for` starts the loop by creating the placeholder variable `$i` and setting the range of numbers (in this case, 1 through 10).
-2. in line 2, the baseline width value is saved to a variable (which standard CSS doesn't have yet).
+2. in line 2, the baseline width value is saved to a variable (which standard CSS doesn't have yet, but might some day have in the future).
 3. in line 4, the `.row-` classes are set up using string interpolation (much like the the `${i}` string literal syntax from ES6).
 4. in line 5, we use SASS's nesting capabilities to better illustrate the relationship between the `.row-` classes and their `.column` direct children.
 We could have simply written the loop over `.row-#{$i} > .column{}` without nesting, but this way is more extensible (in case we wanted to apply styles to other row children or to the row element itself).